 Comments from our 2019 trip ~ “I took the Maine lobster-centered trip in June of 2019.
 The hosts were excellent.
 The selection of restaurants was good and surprising places I probably would not have thought to go, but were very worth visiting.
 The trip included cultural stops and two boat excursions, one of which was a lobster boat, with education on lobstering.
 I have friends who were sorry to miss this trip, and will try to book next year.” — Pat K., 2019 Maine traveler.

-Wake up, have a good breakfast at the hotel, and then head over to the Tate House Museum, where we will receive an informative, guided tour of the hour where George Tate and his family lived.
+Wake up, have a good breakfast at the hotel, and then head over to the Tate House Museum, where we will receive an informative, guided tour of the house where George Tate and his family lived.
 Learn how tall ship masts were carved from local trees and rolled down the hill to awaiting ships for transport to England!
 It’s a true treasure of a tour in Portland.

 We’ll then have lunch in downtown Portland at the Portland Lobster Company where you can grab a lobster roll and dine with a great view of the harbor.
 Just down the pier will be our lobster boat with Lucky Catch Cruises, where we’ll go out in the harbor, learn how to catch lobsters, pull up a few lobster traps (and see what’s inside!), and learn about the lobster industry.
 Mark Murrell, the owner of Get Maine Lobster, will join us!